 Dual Degree Information

-The Department of Health Policy and Management offers eight dual degree opportunities for MHA and MSPH students.
+The Department of Health Policy and Management offers six dual degree opportunities for MHA and MSPH students.

 MHA/MSPH Dual Degrees